Parental Controls

 • We have regular check-ins about digital life just like we do about school or sports.

-1. No personal information ever
+7. No personal information ever

-Never share:
+Our rules: Never share:

-• Your full name, address, school, phone number or passwords.
+• Your full name, address, school, phone number, or passwords.

 • Any personal details that a stranger or criminal could use.